AraBlocks/ara-reward-protocol/README.md

 Code repository for farming on top of the ARA network.

-A javascript SDK which developers can integrate into their destributed applications and let their users request work and earn tokens for doing work, such as archiving / delivering / transcoding content or running other distributables, such as a game server.
+A javascript SDK which developers can integrate into their distributed applications and let their users request work and earn tokens for doing work, such as archiving / delivering / transcoding content or running other distributables, such as a game server.
 This SDK uses TBD SDK for peer discovery, and uses TBD algorithm for matching farmers with produce requesters.

 ## Status